conduktor/testing-docs-archive/docs/miscellaneous/data-security.md

 ---
 sidebar_position: 2
 title: Data Security
-description: Modify your data security and privacy settings when using Conduktor testing.
+description: Modify your data security and privacy settings when using Conduktor Testing.
 ---

 # Data Security